Frequently Asked Questions

 - an identity verification process,

 - an agreement to avoid conflicts of interest, refuse gifts, favors, fees, free travel and special treatment and avoid secondary employment, political involvement (including making campaign donations of any kind), public office and service in community organizations if they compromise journalistic integrity.
+Where secondary employment is unavoidable it must be disclosed in the work history and profile area and not conflict with coverage areas.

 Any misrepresentations or material omissions on the Journalist Account registration and Watchdog City Press credentialing application is cause for account suspension and or termination and is at the sole discretion of Watchdog City.